 Community & Professional

-Design-Build Institute of America, National Board Member, Chair of P3 Committee
+Design-Build Institute of America, Former National Board Member and Chair of P3 Committee

 Los Angeles County Bar Association